 Wakefield, McCarthy, Kennedy and other leaders of the movement are deceiving you.
 They bear responsibility for the deaths of children.
 That’s why I keep speaking out on this issue.

 I hope that I’ve provided you with a starting point from which to do your own research.
-If you have any questions, please don’t hesitate to ask me here, or on twitter, or by email (firstname.lastname@example.org), or–even better–ask your physician!
+If you have any questions, please don’t hesitate to ask me here, or on twitter, or by email (link at the top of this page), or–even better–ask your physician!

 UPDATE: I wrote a tutorial/example of how to critically read a vaccine safety study here.
 If you wish to do your own research, I suggest that reading the primary, peer-reviewed literature is a vastly better approach than relying on books/Facebook memes/discussion forums.
 Hopefully the tools you’ll find in that post (and this one) will be helpful.